 This Dreamy Road Trip Will Take You To The Best Fall Foliage In All Of North Carolina

-With leaf season predicted to peak anywhere from October 12 through November 4, 2019 (depending on elevation and location) planning now on when and how to view the best fall foliage in North Carolina is advised.
+With leaf season predicted to peak anywhere from mid-October to early November (depending on elevation and location), planning now on when and how to view the best fall foliage in North Carolina is advised.
 The Tar Heel State is home to stunning vistas, like Linn Cove Viaduct, and rolling foothills, like Hanging Rock, that each offer a unique perspective of the breathtaking autumns we’re so well known for.
 Follow this road trip map to discover some of the best things to do in fall in North Carolina and to make the most of our stunning leaf season.

 I’m SO excited fall and foliage season are quickly approaching, but now it’s time to start planning where to see fall colors in North Carolina this year!
 How do you plan to view foliage this season?
-Where are some of your favorite places?
+Where are some of your favorite places to see the best fall foliage in North Carolina?

 What is the best time to see peak fall foliage in North Carolina?

-Peak leaf peeping in North Carolina is dependent upon many things and it’s always impossible to predict the exact date the leaves will begin their transformation.
-However, factoring in many of the expected variables, the Farmers’ Almanac predicts that in the regions of North Carolina that are more aligned with the mountain ranges, the peak dates should occur between October 12th and October 28th, 2019.
-For those seeking a rusty red, bright yellow, and even burnt orange landscape nearer to the North Carolina coast, the dates will be slightly later, with a peak occurring sometime between October 19th and November 4th, 2019.
+Peak leaf-peeping in North Carolina is dependent upon many things and it’s always impossible to predict the exact date the leaves will begin their transformation.
+However, factoring in many of the expected variables, the Farmers’ Almanac predicts that in the regions of North Carolina that are more aligned with the mountain ranges, the peak dates should occur between around mid-to-late October.
+For those seeking a rusty red, bright yellow, and even burnt orange landscape nearer to the North Carolina coast, the dates will be slightly later, with a peak occurring sometime between mid-to-late October through early November.

 What are the best places in North Carolina to see fall foliage?